nealcrook/nascom/sdcard/host_programs/README.md

 * sddir.asm - intended to be run from PolyDos SDcard version.
 Reports directory listing of the SDcard.
 * cadsk.asm - intended to be run from PolyDos disk or SDcard version.
 Replaces NAS-SYS R, W commands so that some other program can be tricked into saving/loading to disk instead of to tape.
 * scrape5.asm - intended to be run from PolyDos disk or SDcard version.
 Copies CP/M physical disk images to SDcard file images; assumes 35 track DSDD disks with 10 sectors per side, each of 512 bytes (so 35*10*2*512=350KBytes per disk).
+* sdoff.asm -  intended to be run from PolyDos SDcard version.
+Puts SDcard interface into a quescent state so that the PIO can be used for something else.

 ## Tools